Charles Athanasopoulos is a writer, University professor, art reviewer, and Puerto Rican independence advocate.

 As of Fall 2024, he serves as Assistant Professor of African American and African Studies & English at The Ohio State University.

 Dr. Athanasopoulos primarily researches and teaches the intersection of Black rhetorics, media, and culture.
-In particular, his research and teaching focuses on the lived experience and resistance of Black folks in post/Ferguson America as well as 19th century/contemporary Puerto Rico.
+In particular, his research and teaching focuses on the lived experience and resistance of Black folks in the U.S. & Puerto Rico.

 His first book project, Black Iconoclasm: Public Symbols, Racial Progress, and Post/Ferguson America examines conflicting messages surrounding Black liberation in post/Ferguson America across activism, Black radical theory, communicative situations, cinema, and street art.